hbar/recipes/Soups and Stews.md

 4. Add cabbage and cook for 15 more minutes

-5. Eat with sourcream, dill, and black pepper
+5. Eat with sour cream, dill, and black pepper